leonow32/verilog-fpga/readme.md

 >**Status**: ready

 This is very simple implementation of ROM memory using `case` instruction.
-It has no practical sense - can be used only for educational purposes.
+It has no practical sense - but can be used for educational purposes.

 ### Instantiation: